splunk/public-o11y-docs/admin/SSO/sso-about.rst

   :strong:`Solution`
     Use the Generic SAML integration instead of the integration dedicated to your IdP.
 Most IdPs have built-in generic SAML 2.0 plugins which should be used for this purpose.
 Enabling generic SAML requires additional actions :ref:`sso-generic`.

+* You don't see a login button on the login page.

+  :strong:`Symptom`
+    As stated, the login button is not visible.

+  :strong:`Cause`
+    Splunk Observability Clound can render a login button only for orgs with a custom subdomain.
+  :strong:`Solution`
+    Contact your CSM to request a custom URL.